Mobile Crisis Management

-Monarch’s Mobile Crisis Management consists of the support, services and treatments necessary to provide integrated crisis response, crisis stabilization interventions, and crisis prevention activities for people who are experiencing an acute mental health crisis.
+Monarch’s Mobile Crisis Management consists of the support, services and treatments necessary to provide integrated crisis response, crisis stabilization interventions, and crisis prevention activities for children, teens and adults who are experiencing an acute mental health crisis.
 Mobile Crisis Management services are available 24/7, 365 days a year.

 Mobile crisis management services are available for people of all ages – children, adolescents and adults.
 The person is eligible for this service when the following criteria are met: